FelixBehne/katacoda-scenarios/apache-parquet/step3.md

 The compression rate is a measurement to measure the relative reduction in size that a compression algorithm can produce.
 In this case, Parquet can compress the data in a ratio of approximately seventeen to one.

 ## Gzip compression
 After benchmarking the snappy compression, let's now see how the gzip compression compares to that.
 Gzip was created by Jean-loup Gailly and Mark Adler and was firstly released on 31 October 1992 [(GNU, 2021)][2].
-Is's specification can be found [here][3].
+Its specification can be found [here][3].

 `%time pq.write_table(df_table, "historical_trips.parquet.gzip", compression="gzip")`{{execute}}